Bus Rapid Transit System Peshawar

 BRT Bus Features and Standards:

-TransPeshawar was planned to use a fleet of 255 buses, of which 155 will be 12 meter-long buses, while 65 will be 18 meter-long articulated buses.
-The articulated buses will run only within the Service route, while the 12 meter-long buses will run mainly within the Feeder system.
-Buses arrive every 3 minutes throughout peak hours, and every 5 minutes during non-peak hours.
+TransPeshawar planned to use a fleet of 255 buses, of which 155 will be 12-meter-long buses, while 65 will be 18-meter-long articulated buses.
+The articulated buses will run only within the Service route, while the 12-meter-long buses will run mainly within the Feeder system.
+Buses arrive every 3 minutes throughout peak hours and every 5 minutes during non-peak hours.

 - 26 Kilometer Main Corridor